Leupold RX 1600i TBR Review & Buying Guide For 2023

 Some shooters regularly practice on an even ground.
 For them, every bullet drop won’t be the same.
 Depending on the incline/decline angle bullet trajectory will differ a lot.
 The gravity and air resistance will change the course of your bullet.

-That’s why to compensate for this the rangefinder comes with ID.
+That’s why to compensate for this the rangefinder comes with an ID.
 It does not only measure the line-of-sight, but it also measures the horizontal distance.
 If you are a long-range hunter this is something that you can’t live without.

 Ballistic Range And Wind